wp-plugins/artistography/readme.txt

      Displays artist name of album with album database id=1

 == Changelog ==

+=0.1.9=
+*Added price to albums and removed enable state, featured state, and free downloads enabled state *Added IPN, Orders, and Thank You pages for ordering and hid them *Updated Cart, Checkout, Orders, and Thank you for ordering pages to have no comments/pingbacks *Added session_start() to main plugin file to resume $_SESSION *Added "Add to Cart" images to music instead of Download image link when price is not free *Got Cart/Checkout working
+*Added Orders Admin menu
+*Completed Instant Payment Notifications (IPN) code

+=0.1.8=
+*Add Sale class
+*Working on Cart/Checkout system

 =0.1.7=
 *Created cart and checkout page and hid them